Wisconsin Snowmobiling Trails and Maps

 WI 7 mi Dirt, Grass, Sand

-The Friendship State Trail will eventually run between Stevens Point and Manitowoc in eastern Wisconsin.
-Currently, two disconnected segments of the trail are open for use.
-In the east, a 4-mile...
+Overview The Friendship State Trail runs between Stevens Point and Manitowoc in eastern Wisconsin in two disconnected segments of the trail for 18.3 miles.
+Note: The gravel surface of the trail...

 The Nicolet State Trail runs for 90 miles through three counties, numerous small communities and Nicolet National Forest in northeastern Wisconsin.
 Following a former railroad route used by the timber...